OpendTect/OpendTect/plugins/ODBind/Examples/Python/seismic3d_io.md

 ```

 ### Crossline Access Mode
-Indiviudal crosslines can be accessed by vol.xline[crossline_numer] or a series of crossline slices can be accessed by vol.xline[start_crossline:stop_crossline:step_corssline]:
+Indiviudal crosslines can be accessed by vol.xline[crossline_numer] or a series of crossline slices can be accessed by vol.xline[start_crossline:stop_crossline:step_crossline].
+The latter returns a generator for the specified crosslines:

 ```python
 xrxln = vol.as_xarray(*vol.xline[400])